Create a Power BI Dashboard

 Create the Ideate Automation Task

-- Launch Ideate Automation, which runs outside of Revit.
+- Launch Ideate Automation.
 The shortcut can be found on your Desktop after installation.

 - Select Create to start a new task.